Three Men and Adena: Plot summary

-During a moment of anger, Bayliss nearly presses Tucker's face against a hot pipe on the wall, but Pembleton stops him.
-Tucker still angrily insists he did not kill her, and he agrees to submit to a polygraph test.
+In a moment of anger, Bayliss nearly presses Tucker's face against a hot pipe on the wall, but Pembleton stops him.
+Tucker still angrily insists he did not kill Watson and agrees to submit to a polygraph test.
 When Bayliss leaves, Pembleton speaks to Tucker in a soft and comforting tone, trying to get Tucker to trust him.
-Pembleton suggests Tucker had a drink and blacked out the night he killed Adena, and he seems close to getting a confession before Tucker once again insists he is innocent.
+He suggests Tucker had a drink and blacked out the night he killed Watson, and seems close to getting a confession before Tucker once again insists he is innocent.
 With four hours left before the deadline, Bayliss returns and says Tucker failed the polygraph test.
-Bayliss and Pembleton then aggressively team up on Tucker, talking quickly and intimidating him with repeated questions.
-They bring up a previously dropped statutory rape charge against Tucker involving a 14-year-old girl, then suggest he attempted to have sex with Adena and killed her because she resisted.
-They confront Tucker with gruesome crime scene photos of Adena and ask him if he is sure he didn't kill her, to which a frightened and confused Tucker replies, "Not right now, I'm not."
+The detectives then aggressively team up on Tucker, talking quickly and intimidating him with repeated questions.
+They bring up a previously dropped statutory rape charge against Tucker involving a 14-year-old girl, then suggest he attempted to have sex with Watson and killed her when she resisted.
+Confronted with gruesome photos of the crime scene, a frightened and confused Tucker admits that he is no longer sure of his own innocence.

-With less than an hour left and still without a confession, the detectives are exhausted, and Tucker turns the table on them.
-He claims Pembleton has the attitude of a man trying to distance himself from his African American heritage because he is ashamed to be black.
-Tucker also accuses Bayliss of hiding a "dark side" inside him that he is afraid to embrace.
-Eventually, Tucker admits he harbored pedophilic feelings for Adena, and feels shame that the "one great love of my life was an 11-year-old girl".
-He breaks down and cries, but still insists he did not kill her.
-The 12-hour time limit elapses and the detectives fail to get a confession.
+With less than an hour left and still without a confession, the detectives are exhausted, and Tucker turns the tables on them.
+He claims Pembleton has the attitude of a man trying to distance himself from his African-American heritage because he is ashamed to be black.
+Tucker also accuses Bayliss of hiding a "dark side" that he is afraid to embrace.
+Eventually, Tucker admits he harbored pedophilic feelings for Watson and feels shame that she was the only great love of his life.
+He breaks down and cries but again insists he did not kill her.
+The deadline passes and the detectives fail to get a confession.
 Tucker is released and Bayliss is miserable he was unable to close the case.
 Pembleton, who has a new respect for Bayliss, tries to comfort him by saying he is now convinced Tucker is the killer, but Bayliss is no longer so sure.